gazay/odnoklassniki/README.md

 Ruby wrapper for Odnoklassniki API

-Right now it is a simple wrapper on get and post requests to Odnoklassniki api.
+Right now it is a simple wrapper on get and post requests to Odnoklassniki API.

 This gem widely used in [Amplifr](https://amplifr.com) and currently being developed